 Mindful Parenting in Action

-Being a mindful parent is intense in the same way my professor was intense.
-It is being fully engaged and aware.
+Being a mindful parent is being fully engaged and aware.
 Proactive rather than reactive.
 The easiest way to start is to simply pause and reflect before you react.

 Researchers who study mindful parenting use it as an intervention aimed at reducing self-judgment, especially as it comes to our own judgment of our parenting.
 They have found that practicing mindful parenting leads to less depressive, anxious, and stress-symptoms in mothers.